 - Every day, write a note of praise or admiration for someone in your life.
 Similarly, his research has shown that, over the course of 21 days, if someone can take two minutes to write out a text or an email to someone in their life each day, they increase feelings of social connection, which is a predictor of increased health and increased lifespan.
 And who wouldn’t want that?

 This article was written from a keynote talk that Shawn Achor gave at Atlassian Summit 2019 in Las Vegas.
-To follow along at Summit, tune into the livestream.
 To learn more about Shawn, visit his website to watch videos and get a copy of his book, Big Potential.